kenruizinoue/TodoDemoApp/README.md

 ## Medium Article

-This project is accompanied by a comprehensive Medium article that details the process of integrating Room Database into a Todo App using Android Compose.
-You can read the article [here](https://medium.com/@kenruizinoue/intermediate-android-compose-todo-app-with-room-database-18fd97436c6d).
+This project is accompanied by a comprehensive Medium article that details the process of integrating UI Tests into a Todo App using Android Compose.
+You can read the article [here]().

 ## Overview

-TodoDemoApp is an Android application built with Jetpack Compose and Room Database.
-It extends beyond basic UI implementation to include dynamic data storage and retrieval, showcasing the full spectrum of creating a functional and interactive Android application.
-This app is ideal for developers who want to understand how to combine Compose's interactive UI with Room Database's robust data management.
+TodoDemoApp is an Android application developed with Jetpack Compose and Room Database.
+This app demonstrates an advanced approach to Android app development, extending beyond basic UI implementation and dynamic data storage and retrieval.
+It's an excellent resource for developers looking to understand the integration of Compose's interactive UI with Room Database's robust data management, along with a comprehensive introduction to UI testing in Android.

-Key aspects of the app include:
+Key aspects of the project include:

-- Integration of Room Database for persistent data storage.
+- Integration of Room Database for Persistent Data Storage: The app uses Room Database to ensure robust data persistence, which is crucial for maintaining app state during unexpected closures and system interruptions.
-- Implementation of ViewModel to manage UI-related data in a lifecycle-conscious way.
+- Implementation of ViewModel: The ViewModel is used to manage UI-related data in a lifecycle-conscious way, ensuring data persistence across configuration changes.
-- Usage of Kotlin coroutines Flow for efficient and responsive database operations.
+- Usage of Kotlin Coroutines Flow: Kotlin coroutines Flow is employed for efficient and responsive database operations, making the app reactive and user-friendly.
+- Comprehensive UI Testing with Android Compose: The app includes detailed implementation of UI tests using Android Compose.
+This section provides a step-by-step guide on how to write and run UI tests, ensuring the app's functionality and reliability.
+It covers various testing scenarios like adding, toggling, and deleting todo items, dealing with todo lists and dynamic content.
+- Strategic Use of Test Tags and Content Descriptions in Compose: The project demonstrates the use of test tags and content descriptions within Compose to identify and interact with UI components in a testing environment.

 ## Getting Started